Mean field, hydrodynamic and graph limits for deterministic interacting particle systems: a survey with quantitative estimates: Appendix

-Its marginal on $\Omega$ is the empirical measure $\nu^E_X$.
-In other words, the disintegration of $\mu^{SE}_X$ with respect to $\nu^E_X$ is the family of probability measures given by $\mu_{x_i}$ when $x=x_i$ for some $i\in\{1,\ldots,N\}$ and $0$ otherwise.
+Its marginal on $\Omega$ is the empirical measure $\nu^e_{X^N}$.
+In other words, the disintegration of $\mu^{se}_{X^N}$ with respect to $\nu^e_{X^N}$ is the family of probability measures given by $\mu_{x^N_i}$ when $x=x^N_i$ for some $i\in\{1,\ldots,N\}$ and $0$ otherwise.

-\begin{lemma} \begin{itemize} \item We assume that $x\mapsto\mu_x$ is $\nu$-almost everywhere continuous for the Wasserstein distance $W_1$.
-Let $f$ be a function on $\Omega\times\R^d$, of compact support, that is bounded and $\mu$-almost everywhere continuous (i.e., $\mu$-Riemann integrable), and Lipschitz with respect to $\xi\in\R^d$ with a Lipschitz constant that is uniform with respect to $x\in\Omega$.
+\begin{lemma} \ \begin{itemize} \item We assume that $x\mapsto\mu_x$ is $\nu$-almost everywhere continuous for the Wasserstein distance $W_1$ (equivalently, $W_p$).
+Let $f$ be a bounded and $\mu$-almost everywhere continuous (i.e., $\mu$-Riemann integrable) function on $\Omega\times\R^d$, of compact support, Lipschitz with respect to $\xi\in\R^d$ with a Lipschitz constant that is uniform with respect to $x\in\Omega$.
 Then